O-1 Visa for Physicians & Clinicians | O-1 Through Fellowships

 Meeting this requirement can be much easier than you may think.
 This is because there are several avenues to explore in the medical field when it comes to authorship.
 For instance, if some of your work during your schooling were published in a journal, they can be included as part of the O-1 visa fellowships documentation.

-It is not compulsory for the work to have been cited before, though it will be more advantageous if there are citations.
+The work doesn’t need to have been cited before, though it will be more advantageous if there are citations.
 While the number of required articles is not clearly stated by the USCIS, you can select a few that are the most outstanding.
 Some applicants provide upwards of two or three, though there have been some successful applicants who only provided one article.
-It is less about the number than it is how convincing your petition is.
+It is less about the number than it is about how convincing your petition is.

 Also, many fellow physicians have presented lectures on topical issues in their specialties at major care centers.
 Though this may not generally be regarded as a professional journal publication, it can still be provided as part of your work in the field of medicine.